MarcelRosier/bdp_project/README.md

 - Merge Healthcare and GINI data on 'year' and 'country_code'
 - Merge filtered Suicide df with previous merge results on 'year' and 'country_code'

-### Preprocessing | `get_train_test_split()`
+### Preprocessing`

 To make the data suitable as input for our models some columns have to be converted to numerical values.
-Additionaly the data has to be separated into feature and label parts and split into a train and test set. (maybe also a validation set later)
+Additionaly the data has to be separated into feature and label parts and split into a train, valdiation and test set.
 Code in [utils.py](mental_health/utils.py).

 - Conversions: